Natural Variational Annealing for Multimodal Optimization: Fitness-shaped NVA-GM

 \section{Fitness-shaped NVA-GM}

 NVA-M (and NVA-GM) can be interpreted in the light of evolution strategies, where each component corresponds to a \textit{search distribution} (Appendix~\ref{sub:evolutionary_interpretation}).
-This section introduces \textit{fitness shaping}, a technique stemming from evolutionary computation \citep{wierstra2014natural, ollivier2017information} aiming to make optimization algorithms more robust, to the NVA framework.
+This section shows that techniques from evolutionary computation can be introduced in the NVA framework to improve its performance, with the example of \textit{fitness shaping} \citep{wierstra2014natural, ollivier2017information} aiming to make the algorithms more robust.